MrShoenel/git-density/paper/paper.md

 # Applications

-The \gs tool- and analysis suite have been used to study and compare the source code density in comparison to traditonal methods of estimating size [@honel2018density].
+The \gd tool- and analysis suite have been used to study and compare the source code density in comparison to traditonal methods of estimating size [@honel2018density].
 The source code density as a language-agnostic metric was previously proven to be an effective predictor for maintenance activities associated with commits [@honel2020using].